isovera/foia-api-enhancements/docroot/modules/custom/foia_workflow/README.md

 REQUIREMENTS
 -------------

- * Workflows: Access restrictions are based on workflow states defined by the "Annual Report Workflow".
+ * Core Workflows module: Access restrictions are based on workflow states defined by the "Annual Report Workflow".
  * Access rules are for the `annual_foia_report_data` content type.
- * Some access rules are based on a user and report's agency, as defined by the Agency vocabulary.
+ * Some access rules are based on a user and report's `field_agency`, which references taxonomy terms defined in the Agency vocabulary.
  * Access rules are based on the roles `agency_administrator` and `agency_manager`.